top of page

 FEASIBILITY STUDY

-A Producer Owned Reinsurance Company (or PORC) is an insurance company that re-insures the risks of its owner, affiliated businesses, or a group of companies.
+A Producer Owned Insurance Company (or POIC) is an insurance company that re-insures the risks of its owner, affiliated businesses, or a group of companies.

 Screen Shot 2024-08-05 at 11.28.09 AM.png